piku235/JungiThemeBundle/Resources/doc/yaml-theme-mapping.md

 ```

 Each theme mapping file can contain many theme definitions.
 The `footheme` in the example is a unique name of the theme.
-As you know we distinguish two types of theme: the virtual theme and the standard theme which are described just below.
+As you know we distinguish two types of theme: a virtual theme and a standard theme which are described just below.

 #### Standard theme